 Yes.
 Open-concept kitchen-living layouts remain the most-requested style in suburbs like Carmel, Fishers, Noblesville, Westfield, and Zionsville.
 In older Indianapolis neighborhoods (Meridian-Kessler, Butler-Tarkington, Irvington), partial wall removal or large pass-through openings are common when fully open layouts are not practical due to load-bearing walls.

 Call the number on this page.
-A coordinator will ask a few questions about the kitchen, the scope you want to take on, and your timeline.
-They will then book a free in-home estimate visit, usually within a few business days.
+We will ask a few questions about the kitchen, the scope you want to take on, and your timeline.
+They will then book a free in-home estimate visit, quickly.